it-innovation/EXPERImonitor/README.md

 Documentation
 -------------

 The primary source of EXPERImonitor documentation can be found in the ['doc' folder](./doc/manual_source/index.rst).
 This documentation is written in RST format; readers have a choice of generating a printable version in a variety of formats including HTML and PDF.
-Your distribution may have [pre-build documentation](./doc/manual/html) or you can build it oyurself following the [instructions provided](./doc/README.rst).
+Your distribution may have [pre-built documentation](./doc/manual/html) or you can build it yourself following the [instructions provided](./doc/README.txt).

 [Javadoc for the source code](./doc/javaDoc) is included.
 In addition to this, supplementary READMEs relating to EXPERImonitor client development can be found in the ['samples' folder](./samples).